 why i started setting goals

 Over time, I found that the more I set goals and reflected on how I did, the more I learned about myself.
-And the more I learned about myself, the easier it became to set new goals, discard the ones that weren’t serving me, and continue with the ones that really mattered.
-Over the years, I’ve refined my goal setting process and, each year, I grow closer to developing a sustainable practice of self-reflection, self-improvement, and self-care.
-In this section, I share what’s been working for me right now.
+And the more I learned about myself, the easier it became to set new goals, discarding the ones that weren’t aligned and continuing with the ones that mattered.
+I’ve refined my goal setting process over the years and here’s what’s working for me right now.
 As you move ahead on the journey of goal setting, I’m certain you’ll find what works best for you.

 My goal setting process